This page is from APP, the official source of professional practice for policing.

 Reconciliation coordinator

-The reconciliation coordinator is an investigator with knowledge of the DVI process and forensic techniques.
+The reconciliation coordinator should be a trained DVI manager such as a PMOC or in complex and protracted incidents a trained SIM with knowledge of the DVI process and forensic techniques.
 They may have a team of people, including specialists, who are independent of the data collection processes.

 The role of the reconciliation coordinator is to:

-• manage the health, safety and welfare of all personnel in the reconciliation unit, ensuring that the appropriate risk assessments are documented
+- manage the health, safety, welfare and wellbeing of all personnel in the reconciliation unit, ensuring that the appropriate risk assessments are documented

-• compose reconciliation files for the coroner or procurator fiscal
+- compose reconciliation files for HM coroner or procurator fiscal

 Reconciliation investigation unit

-The reconciliation investigation unit collates and matches data collected during postmortem procedures with data collected during antemortem procedures.
-It processes textual and scientific data to support identification.
+The reconciliation investigation unit collates and matches data collected during post-mortem procedures with data collected during antemortem procedures.
+It processes textual and scientific data to support the identification process.
+The reconciliation team will prepare a file of evidence for presenting to the identification board or commission.

 The core functions of the unit include: